auxfuse/Milestone2/README.md

 * Internet Explorer will not recognise Arrow functions thus the game fails to properly load on that browser entirely.
 * Autofocus works well on the userInput in Google Chrome and the Opera browsers, however it does not work as expected on Microsoft Edge or Firefox.

+### Deployment.
+This single-page application Game was developed in PyCharm IDE and version controlling was utilised via local (git) and online (github) repository technologies.

+Deploying this single-page application Game was acheived through Github pages by:
+* Selecting the Repository from my list in the Github Dashboard.
+* Navigating to <i>"Settings"</i> and to the <i>"Github Pages"</i> section.
+* From the <i>"Source"</i> section, click on the dropdown and select the the "Master Branch" from the associated list.
+* Once <i>"Master Branch"</i> is selected, the page will auto-refresh and navigate the user to the top of the page with a visual ribbon display detailing <i>"Github pages source saved</i>, indicating the success of the deployement.
+* The link to the website can then be found under the <i>"Github Pages"</i> section, with a ribbon notification stating:<br> __"Your site is published at "https://auxfuse.github.io/Milestone2/index.html".__

+To clone the website:
+* Select the Repository from the Github Dashboard.
+* Click on the <i>"Clone or download"</i> green button located above and to the right of the File Structure table.
+* Click on the <i>"clipboard icon"</i> to the right of the Git URL to copy the web URL of the Clone.
+* Open your preferred Integrated Development Environment (IDE) and navigate to the terminal window.
+* Change the directory to where you want to clone the repository too.
+(In the case of PyCharm the directory path can be found through the <i>"Navigate"</i> tab).
+* Paste the Git URL copied from above and click <i>"Ok"</i>.
+(Again in the case of PyCharm once you click <i>"clone"</i>, Git Root mapping will be automatically set to the project Root directory).

 ### Credits

+Three of the data sources are sourced via a Github Profile by <a href="https://github.com/sindresorhus">Sindre Sorhus</a>, Pokemon, Superheroes and Supervillains.

+All webkits detailed in the CSS were obtained via <a href="https://autoprefixer.github.io/">Autoprefixer CSS Online</a>.

+<a href="https://realfavicongenerator.net/">Real Favicon Generator</a> was used to compress and produce the favicon.ico file, and the code to implement
+the favicon was researched and found through <a href="https://stackoverflow.com/questions/11893478/add-favicon-to-website">Stack Overflow</a>.

+### Special Thanks & Acknowledgements

+1. To my mentor, <a href="https://github.com/5pence">Spencer Barriball</a>, for incredible mentoring from supporting my idea of creating a game with Vanilla Javascript, to the strategy to use for the project, and for assisting during my project reviews with great critique and potential solutions.

+2. To a fellow student turned Alumni, <a href="https://github.com/nazarja">Sean Murphy</a> for incredible assistance in many back and forth conversation on logic, structure and syntax in Vanilla JS programming, who was always available and very generous with his time whenever I had a question or stuck on a problem and for providing multiple live code example to assist in my learning and understanding!

+3. To all in the #peer-code-review channel of Slack without whom, I would not have known of or been able to fix the abundant bugs and potential flaws, and for providing potential solutions to same:
+    * <a href="https://github.com/coderbeez">Edel O' Sullivan</a> & her son, Jack, for trialing the games effectiveness with kids!
+    * <a href="https://github.com/Eventyret">Simen Daehlin</a>
+    * <a href="https://github.com/JohnL3">John Long</a>
+    * <a href="https://github.com/AJGreaves">Anna Greaves</a>

+4. * To my fellow students in Code Institute and to the staff and mentors who converse & frequent Slack regularly with their own queries/ideas & opinions, and assisting with mine, to help me better understand all facets of this course!

+##### Disclaimer:
+This project was created for educational use.
+The Accreditation certificate was created by myself and is purely for design purposes only, and added to this project as a Mock-up example.